sebastien-riou/lean-init/README.md

 In this example, we compress the whole firmware.
 Everything is compressed except the startup file and the decompressor.
 At startup the firmware is decompressed into RAM and executed from there.

+## Note for developpers

+### How to publish a release
+Just create a release on Github with tag in the format 'vX.Y.Z'.
+A Github action is then building and uploading it to pypi.